Co-Investment in Mobile Edge Computing with Infrastructure Update and Dynamic Participation: System Model

-The total cost incurred at epoch \( k \) is denoted by \( \text{Cost}(C_k, C_{k-1}) \), where \( C_k \) and \( C_{k-1} \) represent the capacities at epochs \( k \) and \( k-1 \), respectively (see~\eqref{eq:cost} for an example of \( \text{Cost}(C_k, C_{k-1}) \)).
-This cost comprises two components: (i) a capacity adjustment cost, which depends on the change in capacity from the previous epoch and includes a fixed overhead whenever the capacity is modified (e.g., cost of technical intervention); and (ii) a maintenance cost, which is proportional to the capacity \( C_k \) and the duration of the decision interval.
+The cost includes (i) a capacity adjustment cost, capturing infrastructure upgrades or reductions, including fixed costs associated with technical intervention, and (ii) a maintenance cost proportional to the deployed capacity $C_k$ and the duration of the decision interval $\pazocal{I}_k$.